giri68/roommate-finder-client/README.md

 Why Roommate Finder
 -------------
-There are many apps that can help you find an available room in your area, but only one app helps you find the perfect roommmate: Roommate Finder!
+Other apps help you find an available room in your area, but only one app helps you find the perfect roommate: Roommate Finder!
 Roommate Finder uses a series of personality questions to match you not only with a room in your area, but also with a perfect roommate.
 Simply fill out a quick questionaire and your feed will be populated with people looking for a roommate just like you!

 How it Works
 ------------
 <table layout="fixed">
   <tr>
     <td>
-      <p>The login page has links for both logging in registered users and creating a new user</p>
+      <p>The login page has links for both logging in registered users and creating a new user.
+To create a new account, click "Get Started."</p>
     </td>
     <td>
       <img src="/src/images/readme1.png" max-height="240px" witdh="auto">